 NOTE: If you are traveling with a very young baby, it is recommended that you consult your local travel doctor for the best advice.
 You can visit this site for further information concerning travelling with young babies: http://www.wellontheroad.com/illnesses/malaria3.html

 Electronic mosquito repellents:

 It is not recommended that you only rely on an electronic repellent, but the following product is one that can be used if would like.
 The Mosquito-Go Duo (Continental Europe) is a recommended option.
 It is a liquid-vapor mosquito repellent that needs to be plugged into an electricity socket.
 Visit Amazon to find out more and to buy online.
 Local travel stores in your country might also stock something similar.

-Have you ever wondered why most people of safari are all dressed in naturally toned or lightly coloured clothing (or ‘khaki’ clothing as the also sometimes call it)?
-Yes, it is because you blend in better with the environment and the ‘cool’ coloured clothing helps to keep your body temperature down during the sweltering midday heat, but interestingly mosquitoes are also less attracted to these lighter colours than dark ones.
-So think about packing in a lovely set of light coloured cotton pants and shirt for your safari adventure!
+Have you ever wondered why most people of safari are all dressed in naturally toned or lightly colored clothing (or ‘khaki’ clothing as the also sometimes call it)?
+Yes, it is because you blend in better with the environment and the ‘cool’ colored clothing helps to keep your body temperature down during the sweltering midday heat, but interestingly mosquitoes are also less attracted to these lighter colours than dark ones.
+So think about packing in a lovely set of light colored cotton pants and shirt for your safari adventure!

 Malaria Map of Southern Africa (from: http://siteresources.worldbank.org/NEWS/Images/malaria-map.jpg)

 Mosquito repellents are definitely important to use on your travels, but some others useful tips to remember are the following: